Gear & Maintenance

 Thumb pickFits over thumbFingerstyle players who also need a pick

 For most beginners, the standard teardrop shape is the right call.
 It feels natural in the hand, gives you a clear sense of where the tip is, and works for chord strumming and basic melody playing.
 Once you know your preference, trying other shapes is a cheap experiment.
+Historically, plectrum shapes and materials have varied enormously across instruments and eras.
+As the reference on plectra notes, even harpsichord builders debated quill versus leather picks for the sound difference, which is the same instinct that drives a guitarist trying five shapes to find the one that disappears in their hand.

 Pick Material and How It Affects Feel